Wag-Media/wagmedia-com-bot/test.md

   amount of the post and store to the db
 - 1️⃣⭕️ if a superuser🦹 removes **the last** payment reaction from a post, also unpublish the post
+- a superuser🦹 cannot remove category emojis from published posts

 ### Odd Jobs